IntelliTect-Samples/EWU-CSCD379-2023-Spring/wordle-web/README.md

 This template should help get you started developing with Vue 3 in Vite.

+# Extra Credit - ways to make our wordle game unique
+1) Theme - Specify a Theme as an Optional Hint
+2) Leaderboard - whoever takes the least number of guesses gets more points
+3) Timer - the amount of time spent will take points away

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin).